 Our waiter was an older french man who seemed highly experienced and possessed great knowledge of the dishes and wine.
-We had a pleasing conversation with the sous chef who also happened to be from Scandinavia like Tony.
+We had a pleasing conversation with the sous chef who also happened to be from Scandinavia like my bf.
 The team was friendly and happy to show what they were cooking, which made the waiting more interesting.
 The service combined with the well awarded tasty food made the experience at Mozaic worthwhile and it is definitely a place that I´d like to return to.
 If you´re ever in Bali and in the Ubud area, do yourself a favor and pay this Chris Salans restaurant a visit.

 Until next time! xx Lynn